 Social media platforms and content makers need to step up their game to rebuild trust with the public, said Mike Conlow, head of technology consulting at Blue State Digital.
 Recent events have shaken the public’s trust in the truth of content and the safety of their data online, he told Velocitize Talks.

 All marketers need some amount of their customers’ data to operate effectively, but there is a commonsense process to determine what is really necessary, said Conlow.
-“There’s a thoughtful process that an organization can go through to think about what is the data that I need and not collect more than that,” and add clear opt-ins for data sharing, he said.
+“There’s a thoughtful process that an organization can go through to think about what is the data that I need and not collect more than that,” and add clear opt-ins for data sharing.

 In today’s news environment, more brands are taking stands on issues, sometimes controversial ones, but in many cases, this is part of a thoughtful process, said Conlow.
-The brands recognize the stand will resonate with their target market, he said.
+The brands recognize the stand will resonate with their target market.

 Marketers have their own concerns about technology and trust.
 They are faced with a crowded marketplace and challenged to bring their multiple tools together in a seamless and personalized way, said Conlow.
 “Bringing together those five or six tools in a really tight integration.
-That’s the power we see in the marketing tech stack,” he said.
+That’s the power we see in the marketing tech stack.”

 Data has made some levels of personalization common, but a more sophisticated level of personalization based on behavior and other attributes is still not common.
 “There’s a lot to be done to increase the quality of the experience,” he said. “it’s only when you put your email address into a form and press submit that we think of you as a real person or a real conversion.”

 Watch the full video of this interview below, plus other Velocitize Talks interviews, podcasts, and more on our YouTube channel.

 Join us in coming weeks as we share more interviews, insights and intelligence on Velocitize Talks.